 Before - Review declaration and application

-Review your declaration and application some time after you submit it and a week or two before your interview.
+Review your declaration and application some time after you submit it and a week or two before your asylum interview.
 You can better catch any errors and also realize if you have left any important details out that need to be added.

 Before - Prep for the interview